Microsoft Teams is #1 in Top 10 Team Messaging platforms

 2017.
 Microsoft opened Teams to all Office 365 users

-Microsoft's Slack rival - Teams - is now available, and free, for all 85 million monthly active users of Office 365, Microsoft’s suite of cloud services and apps as a web app and native apps for Windows, iOS and Android.
-Along with it, the company is announcing some 150 integrations with third-party services like Asana, Zendesk and Hootsuite, alongside the ability to chat (with other humans or with bots), security services, customization options and more.
-For a new app that is coming to the market after the meteoric rise of Slack, as well as other competing services like Workplace from Facebook and Hipchat from Atlassian, some might argue that Teams and Microsoft are late to the game.
-In its favor, Microsoft is banking on the low-friction aspect of the service: Those being targeted are already using Microsoft apps like Excel, Word, PowerPoint, OneNote, SharePoint and Power BI, so there will be familiarity and convenience.
-And it’s free to try out.
+Microsoft's competitor to Slack, Teams, is now accessible and free for all 85 million monthly active users of Office 365, Microsoft's suite of cloud services and applications.
+Teams is available as a web app and native apps for Windows, iOS, and Android.
+In addition to the release, Microsoft is announcing approximately 150 integrations with third-party services, including Asana, Zendesk, and Hootsuite.
+Teams offers various features such as chat functionality with both humans and bots, security services, customization options, and more.
+While some may argue that Teams and Microsoft are entering the market later than Slack, Workplace from Facebook, and Hipchat from Atlassian, Microsoft is leveraging the advantages of low-friction adoption.
+The target audience for Teams is already using Microsoft apps like Excel, Word, PowerPoint, OneNote, SharePoint, and Power BI, providing familiarity and convenience.
+Moreover, Teams offers a free trial, allowing users to try out the platform without cost.

 2016.
 Microsoft introduced Teams - the main Slack competitor

-In the beginning of the year Microsoft wanted to acquire super-popular group chat software Slack, but then decided to build the same own service from the scratch.
-And here it is - Microsoft Teams, and it looks very similar to Slack.
-You can create rooms for projects or departments, communicate from desktop or mobile devices and share files and other content.
-Like Slack, it features bots for notification and auto-replies.
-The main advantages of Teams (according to Microsoft) are its security and tight integration with other Microsoft applications, like Skype, Word, SharePoint, Planner and OneNote.
-Teams will be available for free in business subscription plans of Office 365.
-So Microsoft hopes that it will become the last straw for those companies that still don't use Office 365.
-Teams is now in preview mode and will be generally available in early 2017.
+At the start of the year, Microsoft initially expressed interest in acquiring the highly popular group chat software Slack.
+However, the company eventually decided to develop its own similar service from scratch.
+Thus, Microsoft Teams was born, bearing striking resemblance to Slack.
+With Microsoft Teams, users can create dedicated rooms for projects or departments, engage in communication from desktop or mobile devices, and seamlessly share files and other content.
+Similar to Slack, it incorporates bots for notifications and automated responses.
+Microsoft highlights the key advantages of Teams as its strong security measures and seamless integration with other Microsoft applications such as Skype, Word, SharePoint, Planner, and OneNote.
+Teams will be available for free within business subscription plans of Office 365, as Microsoft aims to encourage adoption among companies that have yet to embrace Office 365.
+Currently in preview mode, Teams is expected to be widely accessible in early 2017.

 2016.
 Skype for Business is available on Mac